-Middlebury Housing Note: CCI will have a limited number of on-campus rooms for those doing local internships but priority will be given to those with CCI-sponsored, MiddWorks for Vermont, or CCI cohort internships.
+Middlebury Housing Note: CCI will have a limited number of on-campus rooms and Burlington-based housing for those doing CCI Sponsored, MiddWorks for Vermont, and other CCI Cohort internships.
 Receiving internship funding does not guarantee you on-campus summer housing but you may indicate your interest by emailing email@example.com.

 When planning out your summer budget, you will also want to include transportation to and from your internship site, as well as transportation costs such as subway fare, commuting by train, gas and tolls, etc.

 It is okay if your internship site wants to provide minimal financial assistance such as a subway pass, help with housing, or daily lunch passes.
 You do need to indicate these funding sources in your application.

 Students may engage in remote, hybrid, or in-person internships.
 In-person or hybrid internships that are funded or sponsored by the College require that both the intern and supervisor agree to adhere to all CDC guidelines as well as evolving state, local, country, and College health and safety guidelines that relate to Covid-19.
 Experiences involving international travel, including students traveling to their home country, may be eligible for funding pending review and approval by the Global Operations Committee.
 Please note the situation remains fluid and requirements may change.

 Q Where is the application?
 How do I apply?